 - 22.15 A Labuan KRI is required to conduct sanctions screening on existing, potential or new customers against the Domestic List and UNSCR List.
-Where applicable, screening shall be conducted as part of the CDD process and ongoing due diligence. - 22.16 A Labuan KRI is required to screen its entire customer database without delay including dormant accounts for any positive name match against the: - (i) Domestic List upon gazetted; and - UNSCR List upon published by the UNSC or the relevant Sanctions Committee's designation in the UN website. - 22.17 A Labuan KRI in the insurance and takaful sector shall conduct sanctions screening upon establishing business relationships, during in-force period of the policy and before any payout. - G 22.18 When conducting the sanctions screening process, a Labuan KRI may perform Paragraph 22.18 relates to prevent unintended omissions.
+Where applicable, screening shall be conducted as part of the CDD process and ongoing due diligence. - 22.16 For clarity, sanctions screening obligations apply to all customers and transactions regardless of any thresholds for CDD or features of a product or service. - 22.17 A Labuan KRI shall ensure reasonable measures are taken to adhere to sanctions screening requirements, including obtaining limited data points of the customers during on-boarding or conducting a transaction, to facilitate screening.
+At a minimum, a Labuan KRI shall obtain the following information: - (i) Full name: - (ii) NRIC number or passport number or reference number of any other official documents; and - (iii) Date of birth. - 22.18 A Labuan KRI is required to screen its entire customer database without delay including dormant accounts for any positive name match against the: - (i) Domestic List upon gazetted; and

+- (ii) UNSCR List upon published by the UNSC or the relevant Sanctions Committee's designation in the UN website. - 22.19 A Labuan KRI in the insurance and takaful sector shall conduct sanctions screening upon establishing business relationships, during in-force period of the policy and before any payout. - G 22.20 When conducting the sanctions screening process, a Labuan KRI may perform name searches based on a set of possible permutations for each specified entity to prevent unintended omissions.